Darroze, Bas Armagnac

 Today, the small firm of Darroze is the reference point for Armagnac.
 The reason for this stems directly from the original relationships Francis cultivated among his producers, and from the meticulous attention to detail Francis and Marc have brought to bear.

-Marc has partnered with a high-quality mobile distiller, who makes the rounds in a truck after harvest much as mobile distillers would in the bygone days of horse and wagon.
-Thus Marc both buys barrels of aged Armagnac from farmers like his father did, and he buys the just-distilled white spirits from a given farm and ages it himself.
-Typically, a new spirit will go into a new barrel in the drier Darroze cellar (Marc has separate ageing cellars), two conditions that encourage faster evaporation and oxidation.
+Mark continues to buy barrels of aged Armagnac from farmers just like his father did.
+He also buys the just distilled white spirits from a given farm and ages it himself.
+Some producers use their own stills; for others Marc employs mobile stills – both his own and those of professional distillers –to distill the wine beginning in November because distilling soon after fermentation ensures the highest quality of Armagnac.
+The goal is to finish all distillation before Christmas.
+Typically then a new spirit will go into a new barrel in the drier Darroze cellar (Marc has separate ageing cellars), two conditions that encourage faster evaporation and oxidation.
 After several years, this spirit is racked into an older barrel and moved to the more humid cellar, factors that naturally slow the maturation process.

 Darroze produces three lines of Armagnacs.
 The first is the range of blends, known as Les Grands Assemblages.
 The second is the Collection Unique, or single estate, vintage dated spirits.
 The third line, new as of 2019, is Luxe Gascon, an extremely limited range of very old, vintage Armagnacs from the first half of the 20th century.
 All come from farms in the Bas Armagnac, the westernmost district of Armagnac down low on the edge of the Landes forest where the soil was once swamp and before that beach—it’s very sandy.
 This translates into naturally low yields and higher acid grapes, which are perfect for distillation and give this district its reputation as the best in the region.
 To the east is the Tenarèze district with more clay and limestone, and further east is the Haut Armagnac zone, where the production of Côtes de Gascogne is centered.

 Click here to see a video about the artisanal approach of Darroze.
-Cick here to see a video about the Darroze Luxe Gascon.
-Lastly, here are Presentation Files: Darroze pres_final version.
-This is a link to what was once a Power Point presentation and can be scrolled through to see some very good information on distillation, Armagnac, and Darroze.
+Here are Presentation Files: Darroze pres_final version.
 And here is a recent brochure.

 The Eaux de Vie